pmndrs/zustand/readme.md

 Basic typescript usage doesn't require anything special except for writing `create<State>()(...)` instead of `create(...)`...

+**Note the extra set of brackets!
+This is required for correct typing**

 ```ts
 import { create } from 'zustand'
 import { devtools, persist } from 'zustand/middleware'